Arbitration

 What is arbitration?

-Arbitration is a service we offer which provides a final decision for workplace compensation disputes that haven’t been resolved through conciliation.
+Arbitration is a service we offer that provides a final decision for workplace compensation disputes that haven’t been resolved through conciliation.
 If you're an injured worker with an eligible dispute, it gives you a quick, informal alternative to going to court.

 Before you can apply for arbitration or court you’ll need to go through the conciliation process and receive a ‘Genuine Dispute Certificate’.